 Block --Contains--> Database

 As this convoluted graph exemplifies, most elements can contain the same or other types of elements in recursion.
 A block inside a page inside a database inside a page inside a database.
 From this recursive structure derives what in software design is usually called "composability".
-It makes ugly graphs but it makes a great user experience.
+It produces ugly graphs, but it leads to a great user experience.

 After the FKM, I want to introduce you to a second important concept in this reflection: the dictatorship of the app.
 In short, the need to monetize software with mass appeal has led companies to package it into self-contained, finite, and well-defined units with clear boundaries, specific use cases, and distinct features.
 With this methodology, they could communicate a clear business offer to the buyer, put a price tag, and gingerly get fucking rich.